Bernoulli's principle

-Bernoulli's principle is a key concept in fluid dynamics that relates pressure, speed and height.
+Bernoulli's principle is a concept in fluid dynamics that relates pressure, speed and height.
 For example, for a fluid flowing horizontally, Bernoulli's principle states that an increase in the speed occurs simultaneously with a decrease in pressure.
 The principle is named after the Swiss mathematician and physicist Daniel Bernoulli, who published it in his book Hydrodynamica in 1738.
 Although Bernoulli deduced that pressure decreases when the flow speed increases, it was Leonhard Euler in 1752 who derived Bernoulli's equation in its usual form.

-Bernoulli's principle can be derived from the principle of conservation of energy.
-This states that, in a steady flow, the sum of all forms of energy in a fluid is the same at all points that are free of viscous forces.
-This requires that the sum of kinetic energy, potential energy and internal energy remains constant.
-Thus an increase in the speed of the fluid—implying an increase in its kinetic energy—occurs with a simultaneous decrease in (the sum of) its potential energy (including the static pressure) and internal energy.
-If the fluid is flowing out of a reservoir, the sum of all forms of energy is the same because in a reservoir the energy per unit volume (the sum of pressure and gravitational potential ρ g h) is the same everywhere.